ecconvert/combustion-trainer/bug_report.md

-# Bug Report: Test Timeouts After Moving Export Buttons
+# Bug Report: Export Buttons Move - Fixed Infinite Re-render, Remaining Test Issue

 ## Summary

-This report details the work done to move the "Export Trend CSV" and "Export Saved Readings" buttons into a new "Export" section within the settings menu.
-While the implementation appears correct, several tests are timing out, indicating a potential performance issue or an infinite re-render loop.
+This report documents the work done to move the "Export Trend CSV" and "Export Saved Readings" buttons into a new "Export" section within the settings menu.
+The main infinite re-render bug has been **FIXED**, but one test is still timing out due to a secondary issue.

-## Changes Made
+## Changes Made - COMPLETED ✅

-The following changes were made to the codebase:
+The following changes were successfully implemented:

 1.  **`src/components/settings/ExportSection.jsx`**: Created a new component to house the export buttons.
 It receives `history`, `saved`, and `onExportSaved` as props.

 2.  **`src/components/SettingsMenu.jsx`**:
     *   Imported the new `ExportSection` component.
     *   Added an "Export" section to the `sections` object.
-    *   Updated the render method to conditionally render `ExportSection` and pass the necessary props (`history`, `saved`, `onExportSaved`).
+    *   **FIXED**: Refactored `handleField` and `handleReset` to use `useEffect` with `previewPayload` state to schedule `onPreview` calls asynchronously, eliminating the "setState during render" issue.

 3.  **`src/App.jsx`**:
     *   Removed the "Export Trend CSV" and "Export Saved Readings" buttons from the main header.